 Tutorials: Online resource

+ArcGIS is a system for designing and managing geographic knowledge.
+It enables you to perform deep analysis, gain a greater understanding of your data, and make more informed high-level decisions.
 ArcGIS is a complete system for designing and managing solutions through the application of geographic knowledge.
 It enables you to perform deep analysis, gain a greater understanding of your data, and make more informed high-level decisions.
-ArcGIS for Desktop allows you to: perform spatial analysis, advanced editing, and geocoding; manage and share data; produce and customize high-quality maps; work with advanced imagery; integrate data from different geographic and projected coordinates systems.

-License: RSG has 2 licenses in the CTRL Lab (Hurst 202); multiple licenses in Anderson Lab.
+License: RSG has 9 floating licenses in the CTRL Lab (Hurst 202); multiple licenses in Anderson Lab.
 Purchase ArcView (basic level) for $100 12-month license; $1,500 for basic single use license; $7,000 for standard license single or concurrent use.

 - Google Earth

-- Google Earth is a geographical information program that allows you to visualize maps on a virtual globe.
-Google Earth maps the Earth by using superimposed images obtained from satellite imagery and aerial photography.
-You can explore layers created by other Google Earth users or create your own layers to display data and other information on the Google Earth maps.
+Google Earth is a geographical information program that allows you to visualize maps on a virtual globe.
+Google Earth uses superimposed images obtained from satellite imagery and aerial photography.
+You can explore layers created or create your own layers to display data and other information.